Skip Navigation

 7. Students with significant cognitive disabilities, who are working toward a Maryland Certificate of Program Completion, shall be instructed, assessed and graded on alternate academic outcomes that are linked to the Maryland College and Career Ready State Standards requiring substantial adaptation and modification of grade- level content in the general education curriculum.
 Students will receive a report of progress related to IEP goals and objectives in addition to the report card.

-1. Title III of the Every Student Succeeds Act requires that English Learners (ELs) make progress with their English Language Proficiency, attain English proficiency, and meet the same challenging state academic content and student achievement standards as all children are expected to meet.
+English Language Proficiency, attain English proficiency, and meet the same challenging state academic content and student achievement standards as all children are expected to meet.

-2. Teachers will implement the accommodations that have been documented in the student’s Accommodations Documentation for English Learners.
+2. Teachers will implement the accommodations that have been documented in the student’s Accommodations Documentation for Multilingual Learners.
 Accommodations must be selected on the basis of the individual student’s English proficiency level and must be used consistently for daily instruction and local and state mandated assessments (Maryland Accommodations Manual, MSDE).

-3. Students receiving ESOL services will:
+3. Students receiving ELD services will:

 3. Receive the same report card as is used in general education.